 It might not be the most exciting thing to think about when you're planning to open a new restaurant, but it's vitally important—you'll need insurance.
 It's one area in the restaurant business where you do not want to skimp.

-Insurance can protect you and your business for a myriad of problems, from broken equipment to liability lawsuits.
-Depending on where you live, you will need certain types of insurance for your restaurant.
-You will also need to carry certain types of insurance to satisfy your bank loans and mortgage.
+Insurance can protect you and your business against myriad problems from broken equipment to liability lawsuits.
+Depending on where you live, you might be required to carry certain types of insurance for your restaurant.
+You'll also have to carry certain types of insurance to satisfy your bank loans and mortgage terms.

-Other Restaurant Insurance
+Other Types of Restaurant Insurance

 Depending on your mortgage and financing, you might want to carry a hefty life insurance policy to satisfy your lender.
 It's also a good idea to have life insurance, so your family isn’t left with a restaurant they don’t know how to run and bills they can’t pay if something happens to you.

 There's insurance coverage for just about any object, action, or person you can think of so you're not limited to those mentioned here.
 You can purchase some other types of insurance if you have special concerns, but keep in mind that these extras will often cost you as much if not more than whatever it is you're insuring.